0DmytroPoliak0/network-design-and-implementation/README.md

 Review Documentation: Open each PDF file to view the detailed analysis, design, and implementation steps.
 Understand the Configuration: The screenshots and write-ups within the PDFs provide evidence of each implementation phase.
 Follow the Project Flow: Start with Part 1 to understand the business case and organizational setup, then follow through Parts 2, 3, and 4 for the technical implementations and reflective write-up.
-Disclaimer

-This project and its documentation are the intellectual property of Kwantlen Polytechnic University and are intended solely for academic use.
-Redistribution or use outside of KPU is prohibited.

 Contact